Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 ```

 ### Compile
-The compiled statements should run in the KMCG folder path！
+The commands should be run within the KMCG directory path.
 ```
 cd ./KMCG